adiafora/laravel-punycode/README.md

 This package converts a Unicode encoded domain name to a IDNA ASCII form and vice-versa.

 This package is based on another package - fomvasss/laravel-punycode.
 But the idna_convert class is taken as the main class.
 It allows you to use a domain in any writing: only domain, domain with www, Protocol, script, parameters, and so on.
-If You need to decode an English domain into punycode, then nothing will happen to it, no errors and unexpected results.
+If You accidentally encoded an English domain in punycode, then nothing will happen to it, no errors and unexpected results.
 You can safely use this package on all domains, it will do everything for You.

 ### Install
 Run: